AdobeDocs/campaign-standard.en/help/administration/using/managing-groups-and-users.md

 Once your two users are attached to the **[!UICONTROL Administrators]** and **[!UICONTROL Standard users]** out-of-the-box security groups which assign roles to our users, the Administrator user can now create the two security groups **Geometrixx** and **Geometrixx Clothes** that will assign organizational units to our users in addition to the out-of-the-box security groups.

-1. In the Admin console, select your instance then the **Products** tab.
+1. In the Admin Console, select your instance then the **Products** tab.
 1. Click the **New Profile** button to create the **Geometrixx** security group.

    ![](assets/create_security_1.png)